-Introduce participants in person
+5. Introduce participants in person

 Mingling in person before the course begins is a great way to introduce learners and begin forming relationships.
 Once they’ve made a positive connection, they’re more likely to participate in an online course.
 This happens naturally in a blended learning environment, but you can offer an orientation (see below) or a meet-and-greet where people can shake hands.

-Hold an orientation
+6. Hold an orientation

 If this is the first time you’ve offered an online course, some of your potential participants might feel unsure about the format or technology.
-Make it easier by introducing them slowly.
+Make engagement easier by introducing them slowly.
 Hold a no-obligation orientation, either online via a webinar or in person, depending on your audience.

 Inviting groups is more efficient than inviting individuals.
 Emphasize your training is for groups of three or more, or push it to managers rather than learners.
 This technique also gives the groups a way to learn together and find ways to apply their knowledge to the workplace.

-Get them involved beforehand
+10. Get them involved beforehand

-Go beyond reminder emails
+11. Go beyond reminder emails